guitt/sh.js/README.md

     // Output:
     hello  world " ' \

-In case, quoting or escaping are not satisfying, you may pass an array of arguments instead:
+In case quoting or escaping are not satisfying, you may pass an array of arguments instead:

-    sh(['echo', 'hello  world " \\']);
+    sh(['echo', 'hello  world " ' \\']);

 Finally, to avoid getting stuck because of a bug, you can access the parser like so: